 Hopefully you will have a healthy pregnancy.
 However even if there are no complications with your pregnancy, you will still need to attend a number of ante-natal appointments.
 These are usually staged as follows:

-As well as medical examinations, ante-natal care can include relaxation classes, for example, if recommended by your doctor.
-Where possible, however, you should try to schedule any appointments outside working hours or at the beginning or end of the day so you can work most of your usual hours.
+As well as medical examinations, ante-natal care can include relaxation classes, if recommended by your doctor.
+Where possible, you should try to schedule appointments outside working hours or at the beginning or end of the day so you can work most of your usual hours.

-Your employer is then obliged to take reasonable steps to either remove the risk, or remove you from the risk (for example, by offering you suitable alternative work).
+Your employer is obliged to take reasonable steps to either remove the risk, or remove you from the risk.
+For example, by offering you suitable alternative work.
 If neither of these options are possible, your employer should suspend you from work on full pay.